Uruemu Adejinmi

 Ureumu Adejinmi is an Irish Fianna Fáil politician.
 She has been a councillor in Longford County Council since 2020 and was Cathaoirleach of the council from 2021 to 2022.
 She was the first African woman to become an elected representative on the council and the first black woman in Ireland to be elected to the position of Cathaoirleach/Mayor.
+She was elected as Cathaoirleach of Longford Municipal District in June 2025.

 Political career

 Adejinmi first ran for election to Longford County Council in the 2019 Local elections finishing 10th in the seven-seater Longford local electoral area.
 She was subsequently co-opted to the council to fill the seat vacated by her party colleague, Joe Flaherty, following the latter's election to the 33rd Dáil at the 2020 general election.

 In 2021, Adejinmi was elected Cathaoirleach of Longford County Council making her the first migrant, first African and first black female to become Cathaoirleach/Mayor in Ireland.